theoriginalsam/projects/Node/readme.md

-Starting to uplaod note content
+Starting to upload note content